WycliffeAssociates/btt-recorder-docs/docs/startproject.rst

 7. If you want to re-record you profile name, tap ‘REDO‘ button.

-8. Tap ‘YES‘ button to confirm profile name
+8. Tap ‘YES‘ button to confirm profile name.

 From the Recording Section (Blue)